Famous Tap Dancers

 Savion Glover

-Savion Glover was discovered, performed the lead in a Broadway play, and was nominated for a Tony award, all by the time he was 12 years old.
-He also choreographed for “Bring in Da Noise, Bring in Da Funk”, which continues to be a theatre hit, filled with revolutionary tap routines that other artists envy.
+Savion Glover was discovered, performed the lead in a Broadway play, and was nominated for a Tony Award all by the time he was 12 years old.
+He also choreographed for Bring in Da Noise, Bring in Da Funk, which continues to be a theater hit, filled with revolutionary tap routines that other artists envy.
 He has the honor of being one of the youngest men ever nominated for a Tony, and also received a Martin Luther King Jr. Outstanding Youth Award when he was still a relatively young child.
+Glover has a bright future in the entertainment industry, and continues to create and amaze in all tap arenas today.

-Comment on Famous Tap Dancers
+Watching Famous Dancers